OgnjenNinkovic/CigaretteShortageSolution/README.md

 ## Instructions
 ### The application uses a .xls Excel file as the database, copied to C:\Users\currentUser\Documents\PopisCigara directory.
-### when a deficiency or surplus is found during the check count, use the barcode reader to read the barcode of the item and enter the deficiency or surplus number.
+### When a deficiency or surplus is found during the check count, use the barcode reader to read the barcode of the item and enter the deficiency or surplus number.
 ![LinkedIn Learning](MainWin.jpg)